BackupTheBerlios/linuxdcpp/linuxdcpp/Readme.txt

 Known problems/rants =):
 ------------------------
 Utf8 locales are currently very buggy/not supported.
+If for example a lot of name and description fields in the public hub list are empty you are suffering from this.
 A workaround is to specify a non-utf8 locale when running the program, assuming you have a non-utf8 locale on your system.
 For example, I'm from Sweden so my utf8 locale would be sv_SE.UTF8.
 Starting the program like this: prompt# LANG=sv_SE.ISO-8859-1 ./ldcpp would run ldcpp with a non-utf8 locale.

 Most settings in the "Advanced" and "Appearance" tabs are not working.
 You can change the settings however you like but it won't ever change anything in the